Primary Sclerosing Cholangitis (PSC)

 The presence of both PSC and inflammatory bowel disease increases the risk of colorectal carcinoma, regardless of whether a liver transplantation has been done for PSC.
 Cholangiocarcinoma develops in 10 to 15% of patients.

-PSC is suspected in patients with unexplained abnormalities in liver function tests, particularly in those with inflammatory bowel disease.
-A cholestatic pattern is typical: elevated alkaline phosphatase and γ-glutamyltransferase (GGT) rather than aminotransferases.
+Primary sclerosing cholangitis (PSC) is suspected in patients with unexplained abnormalities in liver tests, particularly in those with inflammatory bowel disease.
+A cholestatic pattern is typical: elevated alkaline phosphatase and gamma-glutamyltransferase (GGT) rather than aminotransferases.
 Gamma globulin and IgM levels tend to be increased.
-Anti–smooth muscle antibodies and pANCA are usually positive.
-Antimitochondrial antibody, positive in primary biliary cirrhosis, is characteristically negative.
+Anti–nuclear antibodies and pANCA are usually positive.
+Antimitochondrial antibody, positive in primary biliary cholangitis, is characteristically negative.

-Asymptomatic patients usually require only monitoring (eg, physical examination and liver function tests twice/yr).
-Ursodeoxycholic acid (eg, 5 mg/kg po tid, up to 15 mg/kg/day) reduces itching and improves biochemical markers but not survival.
+Asymptomatic patients usually require only monitoring (eg, physical examination and liver tests twice/yr) and, if adults, periodic imaging and measurement of CA 19-9 for gallbladder cancer and cholangiocarcinoma screening.
+Ursodeoxycholic acid (up to 20 mg/kg/day) reduces itching and improves biochemical markers but not survival.
 Chronic cholestasis and cirrhosis require supportive treatment.
-Episodes of bacterial cholangitis warrant antibiotics and therapeutic ERCP as needed.
-If a single stricture appears to be the major cause of obstruction (a dominant stricture, found in about 20% of patients), ERCP dilation (with brush cytology to check for tumors) and stenting can relieve symptoms.
+Episodes of bacterial cholangitis warrant antibiotics and therapeutic ERCP as needed (1).
+If a single stricture appears to be the major cause of obstruction (a dominant stricture, found in about 20% of patients), ERCP dilation (with brush cytology and fluorescence in situ hybridization [FISH] to screen for cholangiocarcinoma) and stenting can relieve symptoms.

-Liver transplantation is the only treatment that improves life expectancy in patients with PSC and that offers a cure.
+Liver transplantation is the only treatment that improves life expectancy in patients with primary sclerosing cholangitis and that offers a cure.
 Recurrent bacterial cholangitis or complications of end-stage liver disease (eg, intractable ascites, portosystemic encephalopathy, bleeding esophageal varices) are reasonable indications for liver transplantation.

 Most (80%) patients with PSC have inflammatory bowel disease, usually ulcerative colitis, and many have autoantibodies.